 But the REAL reason he was the best coach I ever had, and that I realize now, is that he knew how to talk to us, how to get us to aim high (or fast or far), and he knew how to make something mundane like running in big circles...fun.

 He wanted us there.
 We wanted to be there.

-He told us to recruit anyone who could would and chew gum at the same time...and we did.
+He told us to recruit anyone who could walk and chew gum at the same time...and we did.

-If you could do those two things, he always said, he'd find the right event for you and some of the dorks, or metalheads, or skater dudes were suddenly varsity athletes competing alongside the jocks.
+If you could do those two things simultaneously, he always said, he'd find the right event for you.
+And just like that, some of the dorks, metalheads, mathletes, and skater dudes were suddenly varsity level athletes competing alongside the jocks.

 No joke, it was the "fun" strategy -- and the folks we convinced to give track & field a try gave us the added depth that made us un-beatable.

-And back to the USA Hockey clinic, there were a couple common traits that everyone's favorite coach had.
+Okay, enough reminiscing.
+Back to the USA Hockey clinic -- there were a couple common traits that everyone's favorite coach had.

 For real, everyone pretty soundly agreed that their best coach ever, sure they were great coaches, but the fact that they made it fun was a huge reason for it.